Teckk2/hydeout/about.md

   Hey there!
 Welcome to Teck world
 </h1>

-I have a keen interest in core pentesting and research, Always curious to learn new things speacially in wifi and system hacking. looking forward to increase my knowledge in Binary exploitation/ Exploit Development
+I have a keen interest in core Pentesting and Research, Always curious to learn new things especially about wifi and system hacking. looking forward to increasing my knowledge in Binary exploitation / Exploit Development.
 <p class="message">
   Certifications
 </p>